Robust Supply Chain Networks with Monte Carlo Simulation

 Japan factory is only producing for the local market while Brazil and India are mainly driven by export demand.

-This solution has been implemented assuming a constant demand of the markets.
+This solution has been implemented assuming a constant demand in the markets.

 What could be the impact if we have +10% in Japan and +20% in the US?